Birdo1221/Mirai-Variant/README.md

 [ Another Project - Golang Botnet ](https://github.com/Birdo1221/Better-Go-Cnc/)

 :lock: Security Considerations

+This is condidered a Well known / used malware type as well so it will get flagged by basic AV / Detection pretty easily.

 This project is intended for educational and learning purposes only.
 The code provided here is a very simplified example of a botnet architecture.
 Remember that using a botnet for any malicious purposes is strictly prohibited and against ethical guidelines.
 This project is intended for educational and learning purposes only.